 Being grounded can mean different things to different people but we consider grounded as being in the present moment—making it through dinner with a friend without taking out your phone, being able to focus enough to fully put your mind into a work task, or simply keeping your thoughts centered on what’s going on around you.

 Being grounded can also mean having a clear vision of ourselves and keeping our reactive, ego-centric behaviors in check.

-Now for a big one—being grounded.
+Now for a big one—our Grounded Essential Oil Blend.

 Essential Oils For Grounding

 Vetiver is in the grass family (Poaceae), but unlike most grasses, which spread their roots in a mat-like fashion, its roots grow downward into the earth.
 It is the taproot from which vetiver essential oil is extracted.

 Get yourself firmly rooted with vetiver.
 It has a sweet, heavy and earthy aroma that many people love.
 This is a great oil to mix with a carrier oil like grapeseed, coconut, or almond and use for massages.

 Copaiba balsam to Get You Moving